LAW1223/Bunny/README.md

 ## 🤖 Training

+We build the model based on [Bunny](https://github.com/BAAI-DCAI/Bunny).
 Please refer to [Bunny](https://github.com/BAAI-DCAI/Bunny) for more details.

 ## 🔗 Citation
 If you find this repository helpful, please cite the paper below.